Dorchester Elementary School

 The teachers at Dorchester work collaboratively to ensure that all students grow as learners.
 The combination of teacher collaboration, differentiated instructional strategies, individualized student support, and high expectations encourage cooperation, synergy, and problem-solving in order to meet the needs of each Dorchester student.

 Woven through our entire school is the philosophy of growth mindset.
 Teachers empower students to understand that every person is capable of learning and that a person’s abilities are related to the amount of effort that person puts forth.
 Students are encouraged to make mistakes and learn from those mistakes, persevere through their struggles, and believe that they are able to grow as learners through hard work.
 Additionally, students develop their social-emotional skills and practice mindfulness through the Choose Love program and engage in lessons that highlight diversity, equity, and inclusion.
 We ensure that through the texts they read and conversations in which they engage, students are able to have windows into lives and stories that are different from their own, mirrors to see themselves reflected in their learning, and sliding glass doors to fully immerse themselves in different cultures and experiences.

 In the early grades, our students are instructed using Science of Reading techniques to build their skills in phonological and phonemic awareness, decoding through reading, and encoding through writing.
-As students get older, our teachers continue to build these skills while also utilizing a workshop model in reading and writing, which allows all students to be supported and challenged.
-Students take part in mini-lessons as a class to build their skills in specific genres of reading and writing.
+As students get older, our teachers continue to build these skills while also utilizing a workshop model in reading and writing, with an which allows all students to be supported and challenged.
+Students take part in mini-lessons as a class to build their skills in specific genres.
 They then work independently as readers and writers at their own levels, conferencing with their teachers for individual instruction and working with their teachers and classmates in small groups on specific skills.
-The workshop model is student centered in that students have the opportunity to generate their own topics for writing and select their own books to read within the genres of study.
-There is a strong focus on phonics instruction as well, making sure that our early learners build the phonological and phonemic awareness needed to successfully decode in reading and encode in writing.
+The workshop model is student-centered in that students have the opportunity to generate their own topics for writing and select their own books to read within the genres of study.

 In mathematics, students are engaged in learning through a combination of Singapore math instructional strategies, rich mathematical tasks facilitated by their teachers, and activities that build flexibility such as number talks.
 Rather than simply memorizing procedures, Dorchester students construct understanding through inquiry-based tasks, engage in mathematical discourse with their peers, make connections between concepts, and build fluency through conceptual understanding.
 Learning is tiered so that all students can access and master skills with teacher support but that students with higher levels of understanding can also take their skills to new depths.